1. Why you should use conditioner.

 Did you know shampooing too often can actually damage your hair?
 It’s true, however there’s a sure-fire way to make sure your hair is not only clean, but hangs on tight to the oils and nutrients it needs to stay healthy and on your head.
 Here’s why it might be time to start shampooing less, and conditioning more!
-Trust us on this one, your hair will thank you later.
+Trust us on this one, your hair will be grateful later.

 Why Use Conditioner?